-These are just some of the main things you get from a case, and each one on its own could cause issues if you don’t use a case.
+These are just some of the main things you get from a case; each one on its own could cause issues if you don’t use a case.

-There may be some people who have not only tested but run computers without cases for a while.
+Some people may have not only tested but run computers without cases for a while.
 In a sense, they aren’t strictly necessary.
 However, the number of trade-offs for not using one can be astounding.

-You’ll have to keep in mind everything we’ve already mentioned above, at all times.
-You may also find yourself checking connections frequently to make sure everything is tight and seated properly when you operate a computer without a case.
+You’ll have to keep in mind everything we’ve already mentioned above.
+You may also check connections frequently to ensure everything is tight and seated properly when you operate a computer without a case.

-One dropped screw or other piece could cause a short.
-In a way, computer cases may be necessary for ease-of-use and peace of mind.
+One dropped screw or another piece could cause a short.
+In a way, computer cases may be necessary for ease of use and peace of mind.

-Even relatively inexpensive cases should provide a decent measure of protection for your computer’s parts.
-In that sense, you don’t necessarily need to go for whatever might be considered the top case out there.
+Even relatively inexpensive cases should provide decent protection for your computer’s parts.
+In that sense, you don’t necessarily need to go for whatever might be considered the top case.

-However, both computer parts and cases have measurements and specifications, and you need to make sure that your case will fit the parts you have in mind.
+However, both computer parts and cases have measurements and specifications, and you must ensure that your case will fit the parts in mind.
 It is a good idea to do some research beforehand.

 Most parts will come with at least basic measurements for size, and you can use these to narrow your choices for a case.
-That said, there are plenty of cases out there that are made for all the common sizes of parts you might want to use.
+That said, plenty of cases are made for all the common sizes of parts you might want to use.

-It’s fine to run a computer for a little while without a case covering it.
-It may even be ideal in situations where you want to put things together and do some testing.
+Running a computer for a little while without a case covering it is fine.
+It may even be ideal when you want to put things together and do some testing.